dasmith@smithnmtc.com

 Executive Vice President

-Donna is the author of the following articles: “Don’t Leave NMTC Borrowers Behind: How a Support System Prevents Recapture Risk,” “Innovative Strategies for Community Redevelopment Projects: Minimizing Risk While Maximizing Returns” and “NMTC Model Answers CDFI’s Call for Innovation for QLICIs under $2 Million.”
-Donna was also quoted in a recent article “NMTC Practitioners Finding Ways to Complete Small Deals” featuring Smith NMTC Associates and others.
+Donna’s expertise and thought leadership are reflected in her published works, including articles such as: “Don’t Leave NMTC Borrowers Behind: How a Support System Prevents Recapture Risk,” “Innovative Strategies for Community Redevelopment Projects: Minimizing Risk While Maximizing Returns,” and “NMTC Model Answers CDFI’s Call for Innovation for QLICIs under $2 Million.”
+Her insights were also featured in the article “NMTC Practitioners Finding Ways to Complete Small Deals,” highlighting her contributions to the field.
+The Smith NMTC innovative model was featured in a Washington Post article, “A model for neighborhood renewal.”